skip navigation

 ARTICLE III – GAME LENGTH

-Section 1 – Tackle league (all grade divisions):
+Section 1 – All grade divisions:

 1. There will be four (4), eight (8) minute quarters.